MaxM2067/raman-paleothermometer/CONTEXT.md

   - Caching of Voigt/Voigt5D analysis results in `updatePlot` for the main experimental spectrum display to avoid redundant computations.
   - Conditional execution of `updateArchaeoPlot` (processing archaeological samples) only when its tab is visible.
   - Removal of redundant `findTopPeaks` call within `displayPeakInfo`; peak parameters are now sourced directly from pre-calculated results.
+  - **On-demand generation of statistical plots (calibration curves) in the Experimental tab:** Reduces initial processing load when files are uploaded or settings are changed, improving app responsiveness.
+  - **Efficient "Top Peaks" table updates:** Toggling sample inclusion checkboxes in the Experimental tab's "Top Peaks" table now directly updates the table display and clears old on-demand plots without triggering full recalculations of all peak parameters for all files.